briankim0629/Codinator/README.md

 APIs: python/flask, Google Gemini (Brian Kim)

-Prerequisites to run app: javascript, python
+Prerequisites to run app: javascript, python, gemini API keys and supabase keys (not uploaded here on public repo)

 ## Commands to run the frontend: